USS Robert Smalls

-On 27 February 2023, the Secretary of the Navy Carlos Del Toro announced that the US Navy would rename Chancellorsville after Robert Smalls, a slave who commandeered the Confederate ship CSS Planter in 1862.
-The name change was made effective on 1 March 2023.
-The Navy held a ceremony to mark the change that was designed to not disrupt the ship's activities.

 History

-The ship, named Chancellorsville, was commissioned at Ingalls Shipbuilding in Pascagoula, Mississippi, on 4 November 1989.
+The ship was commissioned at Ingalls Shipbuilding in Pascagoula, Mississippi, as Chancellorsville on 4 November 1989.

 1990s

 She first deployed in March 1991, to the Persian Gulf in support of Operation Desert Storm.

 Chancellorsville was next deployed from February to August 1993, to the Persian Gulf as part of the Nimitz Battle Group.
 On 26 June 1993, Chancellorsville launched strikes on the Iraqi Intelligence Center in Baghdad with nine Tomahawk missiles in retaliation for the aborted assassination attempt on former President Bush.
 She deployed again to the Western Pacific and Persian Gulf from April to October 1995.

 Following a Fifth Fleet deployment to the North Persian Gulf in 1995, Chancellorsville was awarded the Spokane Trophy in 1996.
 The Spokane Trophy is awarded by Commander-in-Chief, United States Pacific Fleet to the surface combatant ship considered to be the most proficient in overall combat systems readiness and warfare operations.

 Chancellorsville deployed to the Caribbean and Eastern Pacific in support of joint counter-narcotics operations in November 1997.
 During this deployment, she rescued the crew of an Ecuadorian fishing vessel which had been adrift for ten days.
 Upon her return home, Chancellorsville underwent her first major nine-month overhaul in San Diego, California.

 On 7 July 1998, Chancellorsville changed homeport from San Diego, to Yokosuka, Japan, joining Task Force 70/Battle Force Seventh Fleet, and probably, Carrier Group Five.
 After arriving in Yokosuka, Chancellorsville participated in multinational operations in the Sea of Japan, including the International Fleet Review.
 Chancellorsville took part in exercises with the Kitty Hawk Battle Group in the spring of 1999.

 On 6 April 1999, Chancellorsville deployed to the Persian Gulf in company with Kitty Hawk and Curtis Wilbur in support of Operation Southern Watch, and returned to Yokosuka on 5 January 2000.
 In May 2000, Chancellorsville participated in exercises with the Thai and Singaporean navies.